frankhinek/otp-secret-share/README.md

 ### Recover Plaintext from Shares

-To recover the **password** and **secret** values that were split into two shares each and engraved or stamped on to metal seed phrase backup plates, append the `recover` command when running the `secret.py` script.
+To recover the **password** and **secret** values that were split into two shares each and engraved or stamped on to metal seed phrase backup plates, append the `recover` command when running the `secretshare`.

 ```shell
 ./secretshare recover